Act 165 of 2012 gave the Commission authority to grant partial training

 waivers to federal and military law enforcement officers who meet certain

 training and experience requirements.
 Individuals who meet the standards listed below are eligible to take an assessment test to determine what areas of training may be waived and what areas must be attended at a certified PA police academy.

-Training – Must have completed a cumulative total of no less than 760 hours of basic and in-service law enforcement training and must have successfully completed a law enforcement training course resulting in certification as a law enforcement officer authorized to carry a firearm and make arrests.
+Training – Must have completed a cumulative total of at least 760 hours of basic and in-service law enforcement training and must have successfully completed a law enforcement training course resulting in certification as a law enforcement officer authorized to carry a firearm and make arrests.

 Service – Must have served at least two (2) years of full-time duty as a law enforcement officer within the past seven (7) years and must be eligible for employment as a law enforcement officer.
-This excludes corrections officers but may include non "police" functions such as federal and state park rangers, game commissions, sheriffs and deputies, and military and federal law enforcement functions, etc. Service is considered full-time at a minimum of 32 hours per week.
+Service is considered full-time at a minimum of 32 hours per week.
 Full-time service need not be continuous nor be with a single agency.